project-open-data/project-open-data.github.io/v1.1/schema.md

 **Cardinality** | (0,1)
 **Required** | No
 **Accepted Values** | String
 **Usage Notes** | This field allows the grouping of multiple datasets into a "collection".
 This field should be employed by the individual datasets that together make up a collection.
-The value for this field should the the `identifier` of the parent dataset.
+The value for this field should match the `identifier` of the parent dataset.
 **Example** |  `{"isPartOf":"1344"}`

 {: .table .table-striped #issued}